fvgm-spec/csv_files/README.md

-# Pandas
+#

-This repository will store useful pandas tips and tricks, also tutorials to teach and learn Python Pandas package, find more details of the package in the wiki page.
+This repository will store csv_files for Data Science projects